-A Private Annuity Contract (PAC) is a contractual arrangement between an individual (referred to as the "Annuitant") and an entity, that is not in the business of selling annuities, typically a foreign corporation (known as the "Obligor").
+A Private Annuity Contract (PAC) is a contractual arrangement between an individual (referred to as the 'Annuitant') and an entity, that is not in the business of selling annuities, typically a foreign corporation (known as the 'Obligor').

 In a PAC transaction, the Annuitant transfers cash or other property to the foreign Obligor in exchange for the Obligor's promise (which is documented by the annuity contract) to make periodic payments to the Annuitant for a specific number of years, usually for the remainder of the Annuitant's life.

-Assets may be "Appreciated Property" and the recognition of any taxable gain (capital gains or ordinary income) inherent in the asset may be postponed even though the assets (stocks or real estate for example) may be "cashed in" and the funds invested elsewhere.
+Assets may be 'Appreciated Property' and the recognition of any taxable gain (capital gains or ordinary income) inherent in the asset may be postponed even though the assets (stocks or real estate for example) may be 'cashed-in' and the funds invested elsewhere.

 The periodic payments, more commonly referred to as annuity payments, may be made to the Annuitant on a monthly, quarterly, semi-annual or annual basis.
-These payments may be deferred as long as the Annuitant wishes so that with appropriate estate planning the value of the appreciated foreign property may be eventually transferred to heirs and beneficiaries without the payment of estate tax.
+These payments may be deferred as long as the Annuitant wishes, so that with appropriate estate planning, the value of the appreciated foreign property may be eventually transferred to heirs and beneficiaries without the payment of estate tax.

 The PAC Obligor may invest anywhere in the world, including the U.S., and has investment advantages that are not offered to US investors.
-For example, there are various tax provisions only available to foreign persons that the US has enacted to encourage investment in the US and the use of US banks and savings institutions.
+For example, there are various tax provisions only available to foreign persons to encourage investment in the US and the use of US banks and savings institutions.
 As a result, the PAC Obligor may invest tax-free in US stocks and financial accounts.
 The Obligor may sell appreciated stocks utilizing a PAC with no tax recognition and reinvest the funds back in the US on a private and tax-free basis.